shafinahmedbd967-art/CompilerSimulatorWeb/README.md

 ## 📌 Overview

-**CompilerSimulatorWeb** transforms abstract compiler theory into a hands-on, visual learning experience.
+**CompilerSimulatorWeb** named **CompileX** transforms abstract compiler theory into a hands-on, visual learning experience.
 Users input an arithmetic expression in the browser and watch it get processed through six compiler phases in real time — complete with token tables, parse trees, symbol tables, TAC, optimized code, and assembly output.

 ---